 Because we had a limited window of time to do our 10-day Huayhuash Trek we needed to book our trip in advance.
 When I began to search around and contact different trekking agencies in Huaraz I found that prices varied quite a bit and could be very expensive, especially if there wasn’t an existing group departure for the dates I wanted.

 A bit discouraged, I continued to search, focusing on trekking companies which already had existing trek departure dates that fit our schedule.
-That’s when I found Quechuandes Travel and Adventure Agency recommended on some traveler and trekker forums and their open group departures calendar.
+That’s when I found Quechuandes Travel and Adventure Agency recommended on some traveler and trekker forums and their open group departures calendar (usually on their Facebook page).

 They had a departure date for the 10-day Huayhuash trek we wanted to do during our limited time window.
 From the first communication with Marie, the co-owner, I was impressed by the transparency of information, pricing and details.
 I also appreciated that she was explicit that the price was the same whether we booked in advance or as a walk-in.
 And, we felt that price was fair to all parties — to us, to the company, and to the guides — from the beginning.